stephengold/Maud/README.md

  4. Open the IDE.
  5. The first time you open the IDE, you should update all the pre-installed plugins:
-   + Menu bar -> "Tools" -> "Plugins" to open the "Plugins" dialog
+   + Menu bar -> "Tools" -> "Plugins" to open the "Plugins" dialog.
    + Click on the "Update" button to open the "Plugin Installer" wizard.
    + Click on the "Next >" button.
    + After the plugins have downloaded, click "Finish".
    + The IDE will restart.
  6. In order to open the Maud project in the IDE (or in NetBeans), you will need to install the "Gradle Support" plugin:
-   + Menu bar -> "Tools" -> "Plugins" to open the "Plugins" dialog
+   + Menu bar -> "Tools" -> "Plugins" to open the "Plugins" dialog.
    + Click on the "Available Plugins" tab.
    + Check the box next to "Gradle Support" in the "Gradle" category.
    + Click on the "Install" button to open the the "Plugin Installer" wizard.